 Iceland - Day 9 : Another day

 I tried to take a decent picture of myself.
-This was quite a challenge with the hard wind and without a camera stand, but then again it wasn't like I had an important appointment any time soon.
+This was quite a challenge with the hard wind and without a camera stand, but then again it wasn't like I had anything else to do.

-I suddenly had gotten a lot of blisters on my heel, I don't know if that was because I had walked far or accidentally switched my left and right socks.
-After lunch I noticed two dots in the far distance, which turned out to be two hikers.
+After the course of a few hours I suddenly got a lot of blisters on my heel.
+I wasn't sure if that was simply because I walked so much or because I had accidentally switched my left and right socks.
+After lunch I noticed two dots in the distance, which turned out to be two hikers.
 It took over half an hour before I reached them.
 One was from England and the other from Germany.
 They had started in the north and were walking south over a slightly different route.
-We talked about real hiking stuff like what type of food they carried, how far they walked each day, and how heavy their backpacks were.
+We talked about hiking stuff like what type of food they carried, how far they walked each day, and how heavy their backpacks were.
 The English guy asked if I wanted one of his granola bars.
 It was a classic expedition bar that would last for another 10 years, but he assured me that it tasted better than it looked.
 As I joke I offered them some rice in return, I didn't have anything else I could spare.

 I told them to take a small detour over the Laugavegur route, as it is so beautiful.
 They said they had been in a hot spring a 'while back', which turned out to be 2-3 days.
 They had expected to see more saunas to which I replied I also hadn't seen any by the side of the road.
+I really enjoyed meeting some people in the middle of nowhere.
 The remainder of the day was busier than I had expected, being 80 km from the nearest village.
-Then again, those 3 or 4 cars that raced by where hardly social contacts.
-I really enjoyed meeting some people in the middle of nowhere.
+Then again, those 3 or 4 cars that raced by every few hours did little to break the solitude.

-A bit later it started to get cloudy and drizzling.
-I had a choice between stopping next to the lake, where there would be mosquitoes, or carry a lot of water and sleep on some rocks.
-I picked the lake so I was sure my tent was pitched in case it started raining more.
-Fortunately both the mosquitoes and rain weren't too bad.
-I have walked pretty far today.
+A bit later it got cloudy and started drizzling.
+I had the choice between stopping next to a lake, where there would certainly be mosquitoes, or get water and carry that a few kilometers further.
+I picked the lake, so I could be sure my tent was pitched in case the rain would increase.
+Fortunately, both the mosquitoes and rain weren't too bad.
+I walked pretty far today.
 After some rest I wrote today's story and looked at all the photos I had taken thus far.
-It is really cool how large the difference is between the experiences I have here and back home.
+It was interesting how much more I experienced here compared to back home.

-For lunch I had eaten the luxurious meal of chocolate covered peanuts, so today I had to eat a simple dinner of rice.
-Perhaps I will eat the Englisch man's granola bar for dessert.
+For lunch I had eaten the luxurious meal of chocolate covered peanuts, so for dinner I had to eat a simple meal of plain rice, with the Englishman's granola bar for dessert.
 While cooking, it suddenly felt like my tent was lifting off.
-It turned out several pegs had come loose because of the wind.
+It turned out several pegs had come loose because of the high wind.
 The soil was very loose and powdery.
 Only when I put 5 kg heavy stones on top of the pegs they stayed in.
-I took a pee while listening to "you ain't nothing but a hound dog" while looking out over the lake and mountains.
-What a freedom!
+I took a pee while listening to "you ain't nothing but a hound dog" and looking out over the lake and mountains.
+So much freedom!